Table of Contents

 - Some supervisors have common names.
 For example, a common first and last name in the U.S. is Mike Johnson.
 Many people would have this name.
 You might find a profile on social media with the same name.
 You can include a sentence saying, “I am hoping that you are the Mike Johnson who used to supervise me.”

-- If the supervisor has a common name, it can also be helpful to look at pictures of your supervisor, which can help to identify the supervisor on LinkedIn.
+- If the supervisor has a common name, it can also be helpful to look at pictures of your supervisor, which can help to identify the supervisor.

 These are websites that some individuals have found helpful in searching for their supervisors: